gustavo-tomas/Magnolia/README.md

 - [Mold linker](https://github.com/rui314/mold) (Optional, can be removed/swapped by changing the `linkoptions` field in the [`premake5.lua`](premake5.lua) file)

 ## Build

-To build and run the program use
+To build the program use

 ```
-python3 build.py debug
+python3 build.py build debug
 ```

+The executables for your system can be found in the `build` folder

 ## References

 - [[VulkanAbstractionLayer](https://github.com/asc-community/VulkanAbstractionLayer)] Renderer architecture and core structures
 - [[Godot](https://github.com/godotengine/godot)] Lib management
 - [[VulkanTutorial](https://github.com/Overv/VulkanTutorial)] Vulkan foundations